prutwo/jekyll-now/_posts/2018-4-15-a-new-file.md

 ---
-published: false
----
----
 layout: post
-title: new file test
+title: a new file
+published: true
 ---